iurysza/module-graph/README.md

   flowchart will have.
 Default is `LEFT_TO_RIGHT`.
 - **linkText**:
   Whether to add information as text on links in graph.
 Available values:
     - `NONE`: No text added.
 (Default.)
-  - `CONFIGURATION`: The name of the configuration which the dependency belongs to (e.g. "implementation", "compileOnly", "jsMain").
+    - `CONFIGURATION`: The name of the configuration which the dependency belongs to (e.g. " implementation", "compileOnly", "jsMain").

 ## Usage

 Make sure you have a heading in your `README` with the same format as the one you set in the configuration, if not, the plugin will append it with the graph to the end of the file.

 After that, just run the following command: